 A role contains privileges that define a set of actions that can be performed within the organization.
 For example, the salesperson role is assigned a set of privileges that are relevant to the performance of the tasks defined for that role.

-Therefore, this security feature is essential as it allows administrators to set different levels of access permissions and keeps track of who can view which information.
+Therefore, this security feature is essential as it allows administrators to set different levels of access permissions and keeps track of who can view what information.

 3. Workflow Automation